Transportation Network Analysis with Graph Theory

 Except in January, the peak season before the Chinese New Year, the majority of routes are delivered using small trucks.

-Solution using Graph Visualization
+Solution using Graph Visualisation

 The objective is to design a new transportation plan to increase the average size of trucks by delivering more stores per route.